w3c/media-capabilities/eme-extension-policy-check.md

 hypothetical key associated with an HDCP policy, without the need to fetch a real license.

+If HDCP is available at the specified version, the promise should return a MediaKeyStatus of "usable".
+Otherwise, the promise should return a MediaKeyStatus of "output-restricted".

+A MediaKeyStatus value of "status-pending" must never be returned.
+Implementers must give decisive actionable return values for developers to make decisions about what content to fetch.

 ```
 dictionary MediaKeysPolicyInit {
   DOMString minHdcpVersion = "";